 Most fields are not open to the public for play, however, the T-Ball field located next to the children’s play area, and several batting cages throughout the park are open daily for public use from spring through fall each year, except during scheduled league play.

-Additional features in Community Park include basketball and tennis courts, a children’s play area with equipment, grills, picnic tables, a pavilion, water fountains and handicap accessible restrooms.
+Additional features in Community Park include basketball courts, a children’s play area with equipment, picnic tables, a pavilion, water fountains and handicap accessible restrooms.
 Free parking available.

 In the northeast corner of the park is a sizable wooded area with asphalt walking paths, and inviting bench and swing seating.
 The presence of the natural stream running along the rear portion of the park, spanned by wooden foot bridges, make this a great place to take a relaxing stroll or just commune with nature.

 Many types of wildlife have been spotted throughout this area, including deer, fox, turkey, rabbits, and others.
 Community Park is open to the public from dawn to dusk as it is with all City of St Matthews parks.

 Ray Voll Field – Trinity Stadium

 The City of St. Matthews and Trinity High School built a $3 million facility to benefit both the Trinity Shamrocks baseball team and St. Matthews Little League.
 The school has a long-term lease with the City that includes paying rent and an annual maintenance fee.